I'm a member

 Inherited thrombophilias are a group of clinical conditions characterized by genetic variant defects associated with a predisposition to thrombosis.
 However, not all patients with a genetic predisposition to thrombosis will develop VTE.
 The presence of inherited thrombophilia will presumably interact with other VTE risk factors to determine an individual’s risk of VTE.

 There are a number of conditions that fall under the classification of inherited thrombophilias.
 Inherited thrombophilias include the following conditions, which are defined by defects in the coagulation cascade:

 The most common type of inherited thrombophilia is a factor V Leiden mutation, which accounts for up to 50% of the inherited thrombophilia syndromes.
 In unselected patients with an idiopathic thrombosis, the rate of factor V Leiden positivity is 17-24%, compared to a rate of 5-6% in normal controls.
 The prothrombin G20210A mutation is found less commonly, in approximately 5-8% of unselected patients with thrombosis, compared to 2-2.5% of normal controls.

 Genetic testing for gene variants associated with thrombophilias is available for factor V Leiden, the prothrombin G20210A mutation, and MTHFR gene.
 The use of genetic testing for inherited thrombophilia can be considered in several clinical situations.
-The clinical situations that will be addressed in this policy include the following:
+Clinical situations addressed in this policy include the following: